Mobile App Download Statistics & Usage Statistics (2024)

 With over 6.3 billion smartphone users across the world, it’s no surprise that the mobile app industry is thriving.
 App usage and smartphone penetration are still growing at a steady rate, without any signs of slowing down in the foreseeable future.

 Now factor in the 1.14 billion tablet users worldwide, which a number that’s grown about 36% over the past six years.

 If you take a second to look up from your phone during the day, I’m sure you’ll notice that everyone else has their eyes glued to a mobile device as well.

 In fact, studies show that the average American checks their phone every 12 minutes.
 10% of people check their phones once every four minutes.

 We use our phones at work, at home, on the street, while we’re eating, in bed, and even in our cars.
 You might be reading this from a mobile device right now.

 What’s everyone doing on their phones?
 Well, 88% of mobile time is spent on apps.

-This is encouraging news for anyone who owns an app or plans on developing an app.
+This is encouraging news for app developers, app publishers, and anyone who plans on developing an app.
 But in order to be successful in this space, two things need to happen.